 George Shinkle is an Associate Professor in the School of Management, UNSW Business School.
 He joined the Business School from Purdue University, where he received his PhD after successful careers in industry and business consulting.
-He is known for his ability to bring real-world context into the classroom receiving a distinguished teaching award at Purdue University's Krannert School of Management.
+He is known for his ability to bring real-world context into the classroom.t.

-George's research targets the nexus between strategic management and organization theory - encompassing economic institutional theory, strategic choice theory, and aspirations (organisational goal-setting).
+George's research targets the nexus between strategic management and organisation theory - encompassing economic institutional theory, strategic choice theory, and aspirations (organisational goal-setting).
 George studies cross-country contexts to enlighten these topics.
-His research has been published in the Journal of International Business Studies, the Journal of World Business the Strategic Management Journal, and the Journal of Management.
+His research has been published in the Journal of International Business Studies, the Journal of World Business the Strategic Management Journal, the Journal of Business Venturing, the Journal of Business Ethics, Organizational Dynamics, and the Journal of Management.

 George possesses a broad range of technical, management, and consulting experience from around the globe.
 Prior to beginning his doctoral studies, George worked at Ball Corporation, General Motors Corporation, and co-founded an international management and strategy consulting firm, Direction Associates, Inc. He has held engineering, manufacturing, customer liaison, program management, and business management positions.
 He was awarded the prestigious Boss Kettering Award and has three patents.
 He has co-authored a practitioner book on lean techniques in management.